kramer003/Google-Cloud-Healthcare-API-Quickstart/README.md

 # Google Cloud Healthcare API Quickstart
 The following tutorial is a brief overview of how to setup and use Google's Cloud Healthcare API.
-To learn more, visit our **[documentation](https://cloud.google.com/healthcare-api)**
+To learn more, visit our **[documentation](https://cloud.google.com/healthcare-api)**.

-In this tutorial, you will learn:
+In this tutorial, you will learn how to:
 1. Setup the Cloud Healthcare API
 2. Load data into a FHIR store
 3. Retrieve (query) data from a FHIR store